QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
 GIL's relative strength of 73 is too low to pass the test.

 CONFIRM AT LEAST ONE OTHER LEADING STOCK IN THE INDUSTRY: [PASS]

 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
 There is confirmation in GIL's industry (Apparel/Accessories), as there are 14 companies that have a relative strength at or above 80.

 DECREASING LONG-TERM DEBT/EQUITY: [PASS]

 Preferred companies must have a ROE of at least 17%.
-GIL's ROE of 20.0% is above the minimum 17% that this methodology likes to see, and therefore passes the criterion.
+GIL's ROE of 12.0% is below the minimum 17% that this methodology likes to see, and therefore fails the criterion.